emadunan/nd0067-c4/documentation/App_dependencies.md

 ### Application Dependencies

 ```
-- Node v14.15.1 (LTS) or more recent.
-While older versions can work it is advisable to keep node to latest LTS version
+- A RDS database engine 13.4 running Postgres on port 5432.

-- npm 6.14.8 (LTS) or more recent, Yarn can work but was not tested for this project
+- Node v16.15.1 Node.js 16 running on 64bit Amazon Linux 2/5.5.1.

-- AWS CLI v2, v1 can work but was not tested for this project
+- npm 6.14.8 (LTS) or more recent.

-- A RDS database running Postgres.
+- AWS CLI v2.

-- A S3 bucket for hosting uploaded pictures.
+- A S3 bucket for hosting the Angular frontend application and the backend API hosted by Elastic Beanstalk Enivronment.

 ```